 Full container load (FCL) - Ocean ports generally allow 3-5 days of storage time.
 This number also varies depending on the congestion level of each terminal or port.

-Less than container load (LCL) - The Container Freight Station provides approximately a week of free storage time after they have unloaded and deconsolidated the container.
+Less than container load (LCL) - The Container Freight Station (CFS) provides approximately a week of free storage time after they have unloaded and deconsolidated the container.

 Air - Airline terminals normally allow 2-3 days of free storage time.

 Rail - The rail ports normally allow about 2 days of free storage time which sometimes includes the weekends.